A test for diagnosing de Quervain tenosynovitis, or snapping thumb syndrome.

 *1927 – An alternative test suggested by E. Eichhoff was accurately transposed from the German and quoted in Finkelstein’s 1930 paper in full.
-This led to confusion regarding the anatomics of the testing procedure aggravated by a poor description of the test by Leão (1958), and augmented which by later authors.
+This led to confusion regarding the anatomics of the testing procedure aggravated by a poor description of the test by Leão (1958); and further augmented by later authors.

 - Modified Eichhoff test